 Solid state drives are significantly cheaper than they were a couple years ago.
 But don’t think you’re walking away with one of these premium little puppies for anything less than a couple c-notes.
 Make your peace with that and own one of the fastest SSDs around.
 It’s ideal as a system drive, extra storage, dedicated gaming hard drive or anything else you can come up with for the 256gb of speedy storage.
 Plus OCZ has tossed in a healthy 5-year warranty for added security and confidence.

-The OCZ Vector 256GB Sata III 2.5-inch drive is an outstanding performer.
+Bottom Line: The OCZ Vector 256GB Sata III 2.5-inch drive is an outstanding performer.
 It hits and exceeds the advertised speeds, which are lofty to say the least.
 Plus it serves up an incredible Software suite to manage, clean and backup all your hardrives.

 - Faster than advertised at 560mb/s